 For this reason, sustainability has been one of the most noticeable hospitality marketing trends of recent times, with a growing number of hospitality businesses promoting their eco-friendliness.

 Within the accommodation sector, there are also decisions to be made about using more sustainable materials for things like towels and bedsheets.
+You can see this trend really developing with industry leader Radisson’s goal of standardizing sustainability in hotels.

 Further reading